 The diameter of the hose and number of layers of wire braid determines the maximum allowable working pressure of a flexible metal hose.
-The temperature of the medium going through the hose or the environment its in can also affect the MAWP of a flexible metal hose.
+The temperature of what’s going through the hose or the environment its in can also affect the MAWP of a flexible metal hose.

-For instance a 1/4″ ID flexible metal hose with 2 layers of braid can handle 6000 psi working pressure.
-A 12″ flexible metal hose with 2 layers of braid can handle 325 psi working pressure.
-If the temperature goes up past 300°F we would need to downgrade the pressure rating based on the higher temperature.
+For example a 1/4″ ID flexible metal hose with 2 layers of braid can handle 6000 psi working pressure while a 12″ flexible metal hose with 2 layers of braid handles 325 psi working pressure.
+Furthermore, if the temperature goes up past 300°F we would need to downgrade the pressure rating based on the higher temperature.

 Flexible metal core and braid comes in a variety of different alloys.
 Each alloy of core and braid is tailored to a specific application.
 Typically the core and braid comes in 321ss, 316ss, Alloy 400 (Monel) and Nickel 625.
-The standard braid alloy is 304 stainless steel but can also be substituted with 316ss, Alloy 400 and Nickel 625.
+The standard braid alloy is 304 stainless steel, however this can also be substituted with 316ss, Alloy 400 and Nickel 625.

-For the hose core, 321 stainless steel is used for higher temperature applications while 316L stainless steel is used in corrosive environments like salt water or a salt environments.
+In general, 321 stainless steel is used for higher temperature applications while 316L stainless steel is used in corrosive environments.
 The low carbon content and the addition of molybdenum provides the protection from salt and other chemicals used in manufacturing.

 Alloy 400 corrugated hose is made of Nickel-Copper alloy.
-This alloy has an excellent resistance to chlorine, sea water, salt and caustic solutions..
-In chlorine environment, Alloy 400 hose operates superior as opposed to 316L when required.
+This alloy has an excellent resistance to chlorine, sea water, salt and caustic solutions.
+As a matter of fact, in a chlorine environment, Alloy 400 hose operates superior as opposed to 316L when required.

 As a low temperature corrosion resistant material, Nickel 625 has an excellent record in use in the chemical processing industry, in sea and brackish water and in power plant scrubber applications.
-It resists chloride pitting and crevice corrosion as well as chloride stress-corrosion cracking.
+Furthermore it resists chloride pitting and crevice corrosion as well as chloride stress-corrosion cracking.

 Threaded End Connections

 There are several different standard off the shelf threaded end connections that can be used on a flexible metal hose.
-Usually they come in carbon steel, 304 stainless steel and 316L stainless steel.
+For the most part materials include carbon steel, 304 stainless steel and 316L stainless steel.
 Below are a few of the threaded end connections we can provide.